sudo-rickroll/END-2.0/S5/README.md

   <li>Running this model on the dataset with all the Random Augmentations (Random Insertion, Swap, Delete and Synonym Replacement) while producing 9 sentences per sentence in EDA and Back Translation augmentation on 500 Train Dataset samples yielded a maximum Validation Accuracy of 29% while the Train Accuracy was at 98%</li>
 </ol>

-Despite the first case having a higher best Validation Set accuracy than the current implementaion, in both the cases above, it can be seen that there is a lot of Overfitting.
-Implementation of augmentation did not yield a desired higher level of accuracy but combining it with finetuning of the Learning Rate slightly regularized the model, resulting in a drastic reduction of Overfitting.
+Despite the first case having a higher best validation set accuracy than the current implementaion, in both the cases above, it can be seen that there is a lot of overfitting.
+Implementation of augmentation did not yield a desired higher level of accuracy but combining it with finetuning of the learning rate slightly regularized the model, resulting in a drastic reduction of overfitting.

 Following are the further tweaks that can be performed on this implementation to test for any improvement in its performance: